Everyone deserves to bite into a thick juicy burger.

 - Take a victory lap around the kitchen because YOU just made your very own veggie burgers.

-Then comes the fun part, add allllllllllllllll the toppings your heart desires, because this big, bad burger is strong enough that it won’t crumble, break, or turn to mush.
+Then comes the fun part, add allllllllllllllll the toppings your heart desires, because this big, bad California Burger is strong enough that it won’t crumble, break, or turn to mush.

 For my toppings, I went California aka guacamole, trendy little sprouts, and a corn and red onion salsa.
 The guacamole balances out the subtle spice of the burger and gives that fatty (in a good way!) flavor bomb.
 The corn and onion salsa is like sweet bites of corn heaven.
 It adds texture and Flavor with a capital F. And the sprouts, perfect little bites of fresh crunch that you can pat yourself on the back for eating because HEALTH.

 But of course, add whatever toppings you are currently feeling.
-Eat this burger on a salad, throw on some pickles, squeeze on some mustard.
+Eat this California Burger on a salad, throw on some pickles, squeeze on some mustard.
 Do your thang.
 My burger is your burger.

 - For the burgers: